RodrigoZelada/minimal-mistakes/_posts/2021-06-09-trying-to-predict-daily-covid19-infected-with-forecasting-techniques.md

 This examples are very known and establish how important is to make an acurrate forecast.

-Now, we are going to apply some forecasting techniques in order to predict daily infected Covid-19 people in Chile (with real data, provided by the science ministery, https://www.minciencia.gob.cl/covid19/)
+Now, we are going to apply some forecasting techniques in order to predict daily infected Covid-19 people in Chile (with real data, provided by the science ministery, https://www.minciencia.gob.cl/covid19/).
+For simplicity reasons, the analysis will be considering only one variable, the time (Time Series).
+If we wanted to improve the results, would be necessary to consider other variables like PCRs took each day.

 <img src="https://raw.githubusercontent.com/RodrigoZelada/RodrigoZelada.github.io/master/images/naive.png" alt="hi" class="inline"/>